Ferdinand Wittenbauer: Biography

 Ferdinand Wittenbauer was born on 18 February 1857 in Maribor as third child to Ferdinand Wittenbauer, a military doctor.
 His parents died early.
-He then lived in Graz with his uncle and attended Realschule being always on top of his class.
-He did his Matura at the early age of 15 and later studied at the School of Engineering at Technische Hochschule Graz.
-Wittenbauer completed his military service 1876/77 in Vienna and became a lieutenant of the reserve in 1878.
+He then lived in Graz with his uncle and attended Realschule, where he was always top of his class.
+He did his Matura at the early age of fifteen and later studied at the School of Engineering at Technische Hochschule Graz.
+He completed his military service 1876/77 in Vienna and became a lieutenant of the reserve in 1878.
 In 1879, he graduated from the Technische Hochschule with honours.
 In 1880 he habilitated in theoretical mechanics.
 From 1883 to 1884 he undertook a study trip through Germany visiting the universities of Berlin and Freiburg im Breisgau.
 In 1887, he was appointed to the chair Reine und Technische Mechanik und Theoretische Maschinenlehre which relates to mechanics and machine science at the Technische Hochschule Graz.
 He succeeded Franz Stark who was appointed professor at the Deutsche Technische Hochschule in Prague.
 From 1894 to 1896 and from 1903 to 1905, Wittenbauer served as dean to the faculty of mechanical engineering, from 1911 to 1912 as rector to his alma mater.

 Ferdinand Wittenbauer married Hermine née Weiß in 1882.
 His wife died in 1914.
 Their only son Ferdinand was born in 1886, became an engineer as well and died by suicide in September 1922.
 Ferdinand Wittenbauer died on 16 February 1922 in Graz due to the consequences of a stroke he suffered earlier that year.